 (3) Notice is not required to be given to a person under subsection (1) if it cannot be given after all reasonable efforts.

-162. Limited period in which to apply for judicial review of decision
+162. Judicial review of CEO’s decision

 (1) A proceeding in the Supreme Court for judicial review of a decision of the CEO to transfer a home order to a participating State must be instituted, and written notice of it must be given to the CEO, within 21 working days after the date of the decision.